jarturomora/node-lab/docs/Instructions/automating.md

 ./node.sh
 ```

-You should see output similar to the following
+You should see output similar to the following:

 ![scrptop](/img/testnodescript.png)

 Kill the process once more with `ctrl + c`

-## Creating the Systemd Service
+## Creating the systemd service

-We are going to craft the service file in scripts directory we created earlier
+We are going to craft the service file in scripts directory we created earlier, as follows:

 ```
 cd ~/preview/scripts